Jarvis, Raanta help Carolina top Bruins for 3-2 series lead

 With the Game 5 win, the Hurricanes have two chances to close out the Bruins.
 Game 6 is Thursday in Boston, and Game 7, if needed, on home ice Saturday.

+To DeAngelo’s point, the Hurricanes have outscored the Bruins 12-6 during 5-on-5 play through five games.
+This time, they committed just three penalties on a night with far fewer scuffles and post-whistle antics by both teams.

+Defensemen Jaccob Slavin added a first period goal for Carolina, while Vincent Trocheck added an empty-netter.
+When it was over, Carolina had five goals for the third time in as many series games in front of their loud, rowdy crowd.

-Raanta was sharp all night, highlighted by stopping a left-alone Brad Marchand at the top of the crease by going down and getting his left wrist on the puck in the first period.
-He carried a shutout until midway through the third period when Connor Clifton scored on a rush to make it 4-1.
+Raanta was sharp all night, highlighted by stopping a left-alone Brad Marchand at the top of the crease by getting his left wrist on the puck in the first period.
+He carried a shutout until midway through the third.

+“It’s all about just going out there and battling,” Raanta said, adding: “The whole team played great in front of me.
+They made my job a lot easier.”

+Boston’s Connor Clifton scored on a rush to make it 4-1, while Jeremy Swayman finished with 33 saves.
+But after scoring twice on the power play in each of the past two games, Boston came up empty on its only three chances — and twice committed penalties to negate its man advantage.

 He came through with another early in the third, reaching around Swayman to corral a puck that had slipped underneath the netminder and tapping it in at 3:31 of the third.